Moguds Pellams

 Moguds Pellams is a 2005 Indian Telugu language film directed by actor Ranganath who made his directorial debut and was his only directorial.
 The film stars Sivaji Raja and Rathi.

 Summary

 Two strangers meet each other while traveling from their native place to find a job in the city.
 To find an accommodation, they pretend to be a married couple.
-With time, they are attracted to each other, but are hesitant to admit it but finally unites.
+With time, they are attracted to each other, but are hesitant to admit their feelings to each other.
+Finally, however, they unite.